 What security measure are in place at SMWC?

-Security is on-call 24 hours a day with regular patrols around campus.
-Security’s office is located on the lower level of Le Fer Hall.
+Public Safety is on-call 24 hours a day with regular patrols around campus.
+The Public Safety office is located on the lower level of Le Fer Hall.
 Le Fer Hall is also equipped with a prox card system allowing only residents and necessary staff access to the residence hall floors.

 Who do I/my student need to communicate with if they have specific dietary restrictions?